PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas-2022.md

 - **Repos to update:** Talawa-API
 - **Skills Required:** The ideal candidate should be familiar with Node.js; GraphQL is not a strict requirement, but they must be willing to learn.
 Additionally, they need to be comfortable with using Git/Github.
 Experience in Illustration or graphic design is a plus.
-- **How we measure sucess:** Visualisations present through the base documentation and any new documentation generated from this program.
+- **How we measure success:** Visualisations present through the base documentation and any new documentation generated from this program.
 - **Possible Mentors:** Anwer Sayeed (Github: anwersayeed), Tasneem Koushar (Github: tasneemkoushar), Eva Sharma (Github: evasharma12)
 - **Contact details:** Send your CV along with at least two technical writing samples to ![img](/img/email/mentors.png)